nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The given format is invalid.

-    * 2a1.
+    * 1a1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 2a2.
+    * 1a2.
 User enters new input
-    * Steps 2a1 - 2a2 are repeated until the format for the entered input is correct
+    * Steps 1a1 - 1a2 are repeated until the format for the entered input is correct

       Use case resumes from step 2.

-**Use case: View app with sample data**
+**Use case: UC09 View app with sample data**

 **MSS**

 1. User requests to view app with sample data
 2. ContactCS populates the interface with sample data for demonstration purposes
-3. User interacts with the app to see how it functions with the sample data

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given format is invalid.

-    * 2a1.
+    * 1a1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 2a2.
+    * 1a2.
 User enters new input
-    * Steps 2a1 - 2a2 are repeated until the format for the entered input is correct
+    * Steps 1a1 - 1a2 are repeated until the format for the entered input is correct

       Use case resumes from step 2.

+<a name="uc10"></a>

-**Use case: Undo actions**
+**Use case: UC10 Undo actions**

 **MSS**